basecamp/lufo/README.md

 You may change this number to any positive integer.

 #### Conditionally Enabling Lufo
-By default, a `<select>` list must have at least `5` items in it to enable the tracking and display of recently selected items.
+A `<select>` list must have at least `5` items in it to enable the tracking and display of recently selected items.
 This is especially useful for dynamic lists in an app that may need to grow over time before it becomes useful to track recent selects.

 ```javascript
 listMinimumLength: 5
 ```

-You may change this number to any positive integer to enable Lufo sooner, or wait until a list grows.
+You may change this number to any positive integer to enable Lufo sooner, or to wait until a list grows beyond five options.

 #### Using `<optgroup>`
 By default, Lufo adds the list of recent selects to the top-level of a `<select>` menu.